ralflorent/namefully-dart/README.md

 - you've been repeatedly dealing with users' given names and surnames;
 - you need to occasionally format a name in a particular order, way, or shape;
 - you keep copy-pasting your name-related business logic for every project;
-- you're curious about trying new, cool stuff.
+- you're curious about trying new, cool stuff (e.g., learning Dart).

 ## Key features